keatmin/golang-learning/gowtests/README.md

 Although Go lets you test private functions, I would avoid it as private functions are implementation detail to support public behaviour.
 Test the public behaviour.
 Sandi Metz describes private functions as being "less stable" and you don't want to couple your tests to them.
 ```
 7. When faced with less trivial examples, break the problem down into "thin vertical slices".
 Try to get to a point where you have working software backed by tests as soon as you can, to avoid getting in rabbit holes and taking a "big bang" approach.

+## Concurrency
+1.`()` at the end of `go` statement is so that func is executed at the same time they are declared
+2. Maps in go don't like more than 1 thing trying to write to them at once. `Concurrent map writes` is the fatal error.
+This is a `race condition`.
+When output of software depends on timing and sequence of events